jupyter/docker-stacks/docs/using/running.md

 The example could be improved by investigating more in detail which UIDs and GIDs need to be available in the container and then only map them.
 ```

-Pressing `Ctrl-C` twice shuts down the Notebook Server and immediately destroys the Docker container.
+Pressing `Ctrl-C` twice shuts down the Server and immediately destroys the Docker container.
 New files and changes in `~/work` in the container will be preserved.
 Any other changes made in the container will be lost.